 The more you talk to this undemonstrative man, the more you see that his contemplative personality belies determination and ambition.
 He approvingly quotes a journalist who said that he’s like a duck on water: tranquil on the surface but paddling fast below.

 And over the years there’s been much activity under the radar.
-The ownership of Vega Sicilia is byzantine.
-Its parent company is the real estate company El Enebro, wholly owned by the Álvarez family; El Enebro owns 40 per cent of Grupo Eulen, the vast multinational logistics company founded by Pablo’s father David in 1962; Tempos itself owns half of the worldwide importer Europvin.
+Tempos Vega Sicilia, the wine division of the real estate company El Enebro, owns six wineries and some 650ha of vineyard.
+The group’s structure is byzantine.
+El Enebro, wholly owned by the Álvarez family, owns 40 per cent of Grupo Eulen, the vast multinational logistics company founded by Pablo’s father David in 1962; Tempos itself owns half of the worldwide importer Europvin.

 Álvarez – who took over at Vega Sicilia in 1985 – won’t be drawn on the acrimonious legal battle he had with his father David and two of his six siblings 10 years ago, over control of Eulen, and which continues to make column inches.
 ‘All families are complicated,’ is all he will say.
 In a later email he blames journalists for sensationalising the situation – ‘No problems exist today and there have been no problems in the past concerning the operations of the company’ – but he concedes ‘there are certain things that are still up in the air’.

-Tempos Vega Sicilia, as the wine division is called, owns six wineries and some 650ha of vineyard: Vega Sicilia and Alión in Ribera del Duero; Macán, a joint venture with Benjamin de Rothschild in Rioja; Pintia in Toro and Oremus in Tokaj, Hungary.
-In February this year Vega Sicilia announced a new €20m project called Deiva in Rias Baixas, Galicia, from which we’ll see the first wines in 2025.
-They’ve got around 22ha of vines and they expect to double that figure. Álvarez believes absolutely in the importance of owning vineyards rather than purchasing grapes.
+Tempos Vega Sicilia owns Vega Sicilia and Alión in Ribera del Duero; Macán, a joint venture with Benjamin de Rothschild in Rioja; Pintia in Toro and Oremus in Tokaj, Hungary.
+In February this year Álvarez announced a new €20m project called Deiva in Rias Baixas, Galicia, from which we’ll see the first wines in 2025.
+They’ve got around 22ha of vines and they expect to double that figure.
+He believes absolutely in the importance of owning vineyards rather than purchasing grapes.
 He’s always been a pioneer.
 He remembers Lalou Bize-Leroy in Burgundy explaining biodynamics to him in the early 1980s.
 ‘It was the first time I’d heard about burying cows’ horns; I had to ask her to repeat what she said.’
 He dropped all herbicides and chemical fertilizer in 1985.